 Study Size: The combined population of all 21 clusters is approximately 1.2 million individuals.
 The interventions will be implemented in 14 of the 21 clusters with a combined population of approximately 800,000 individuals (adults and children) in the intervention arms.
 The approximate sizes of the randomly-selected groups for main study outcome assessments are:

-- Population Cohort: 52,500 individuals - Case-Control Studies: 2,400 individuals - Oualitative Studies: about 2,000 individuals - Population Cross-Sectional Survey: 10,500 individuals (if funded) - TB Survey: about 94,500 individuals (if funded) - PMTCT Survey: about 25,200 individuals (if funded)
+- Population Cohort: 52,500 individuals - Case-Control Studies: 2,400 individuals - Qualitative Studies: about 2,000 individuals - Population Cross-Sectional Survey: 10,500 individuals (if funded) - PMTCT Survey: about 25,200 individuals (if funded)